 Astrobotic's involvement in the project is particularly ironic as the company, which reportedly charges upwards of half a million dollars to send items to the Moon, is mainly interested in developing technologies to clean up debris in space – instead they’ll be dumping what some will view as trash on the lunar surface.

 The planned design of the container including the 'dreams of children' and the special ring pulls.
 Although Otsuka’s ambitions sound like the extreme end of the PR stunt spectrum (althoughm how does it compare to projecting a loaf of bread onto a beloved public sculpture?) space advertising has a storied - if controversial - history.

 In 1993, an American company named Space Marketing Inc proposed launching a 1 kilometre squared illuminated billboard into low orbit, which would have appeared as big and as bright as the Moon in the night’s sky.
 Public outcry scuppered the plans and the US government subsequently introduced a ban on advertising in space.

-However, the legislation was later amended to allow “unobtrusive” sponsorships, a change that meant Pizza Hut was ablle to pull off an advertising coup in 2001 by delivering a vacuum-sealed pizza (it was salami flavour - pepperoni didn't have the necessary shelf life) to astronauts aboard the International Space Station (ISS).
+However, the legislation was later amended to allow “unobtrusive” sponsorships, a change that meant Pizza Hut was ablle to pull off an advertising coup in 2001 by delivering a vacuum-sealed pizza to astronauts aboard the International Space Station (ISS).
+(For the curious among you it was salami flavour - pepperoni doesn't have the necessary shelf life.)

 Otsuka and Pocari Sweat have also tried this sort of stunt before, and in the same year as Pizza Hut made the ultimate home delivery, the Japanese company created the first high-definition commercial in space, filming two Russian cosmonauts drinking Pocari Sweat and gazing pensively out of the window at the surface of the Earth below.
 In this context, delivering a can to the Moon's surface seems like a small step for advertising, rather than a giant leap.